Mfaz'Omnyama

-Mfaz’ Omnyama (1959–2001) was a South African performer of Maskandi music, guitar player, and lyricist.
+Mphatheni Khumalo popularly known as Mfaz’ Omnyama (1959–2001) was a South African performer of Maskandi music, guitar player, and lyricist.

 He is known for his hit singles such as Khula Tshitshi Lami, Ngisebenzile Mama and Ngiyashisa Bhe.

 Early life and music career

-Mpatheni was born in rural Nongoma, KwaZulu-Natal.
+Khumalo was born in rural Nongoma, KwaZulu-Natal.
 He was a left-handed self-taught master of the string and stage, and released many top-selling albums in his time.

 Khumalo was discovered by former Ukhozi FM presenter and host Bodloza Nzimande while working in a mine in North West province which employed labourers from the Eastern Cape, specifically from Pondoland.

-He was a solo musician and later became the part of a music group called “Izingqungqulu Zomhlaba” consisting of Phuzekhemisi and Ihhashi Elimhlophe.
+He was a solo musician and later became part of a music group called “Izingqungqulu Zomhlaba” consisting of Phuzekhemisi and Ihhashi Elimhlophe.
 Busi Mhlongo did several cover versions of his songs in his memory.

 Death

 Mpatheni Khumalo died at the age of 42 in 2001, at St. Benedict Hospital in KwaZulu-Natal after struggling from pancreatic cancer.
 He left eight children and his wife.